How to Add Line Breaks by Character Count: Format Text to Fixed Widths Instantly

 6d6e6f70

-This makes the hex data scannable and easy to compare line by line.
+Now you can actually scan the hex data and compare it line by line.

 Input: